-March 14, Day 3: Wildsumaco Lodge and Its Spectacular Birds.
+March 13, Day 4: Wildsumaco Lodge and Its Spectacular Birds.
 This 'birders' lodge is set within the fascinating Amazonian foothills and is home to an unbelievable variety of tanagers... and hummingbirds!
-We will have an entire day to hang out at two separate and awesome nectar feeding stations, one at the lodge itself and the other a short distance away, set up at the forest edge.
+We will have an entire day-and-a-half to hang out at their awesome nectar feeding station to enjoy, among the 20-25 hummers we may find here are: Green Hermit, White-tipped & Buff-tailed sicklebills, Black-throated Mango, Wire-crested Thorntail, Fawn-breasted, Violet-fronted & Black-throated brilliants, Gould's Jewelfront, Rufousvented Whitetip, Equatorial Piedtail; Napo Sabrewing; Golden-tailed Sapphire; Many-spotted Hummingbird; Booted (Peruvian) Racket-tail; Violet-headed Hummingbird.
+A fantastic pre-breakfast option will be offered to visit (right adjacent to the lodge) the moth-light station that has been set up, where several normally difficult to locate forest understory dwellers show themselves like nowhere else.
+White-chested & Black-streaked puffbirds, Lined Antshrike, Plain Antvireo, Black-faced Antbird, Western Fire-eye, Yellow-breasted Antwren, Buff-fronted & Montane foliage-gleaners, Black-billed Treehunter, wood-wrens, warblers, and other species are all possible.
+We will also offer an optional outing to another 'feeding station' where Plain-backe & Ochre-breasted antpittas, White-crowned Tapaculo, and Speckled Nightingale-Thrush, along with other possibilities are often seen.
 We will also watch flowering shrubs and trees, and explore roadside habitat and a trail or two in search of hummingbird species that don't often visit feeders and tanagers that abound in this region.
-Among the 20-25 hummers we may find here are Green Hermit; White-tipped & Bufftailed sicklebills; Wire-crested Thorntail; Fawn-breasted, Violet-fronted & Black-throated brilliants; Gould's Jewelfront; Equatorial Piedtail; Napo Sabrewing; Golden-tailed Sapphire; Many-spotted Hummingbird; Booted (Peruvian) Racket-tail; and Violet-headed Hummingbird.
-The tanager possibilities seem endless and could include Silver-beaked, Orange-eared, Blue-gray, Palm, Blue-necked, Spotted, Yellow-bellied, Paradise (Wow!), Bayheaded, Golden-eared, Green-and-gold, Golden, Swallow, Summer and Scarlet tanagers along with a 'pile' of other members (honeycreepers, flowerpiercers, etc.) of this extensive family.
-There is also a whole treasure trove of 'non-target' species to be found here-Chestnut-fronted & Military macaws, Red-headed & Gilded barbets, six toucan species, and Coppery-chested Jacamar are just a sample!
+The tanager possibilities seem endless and could include Silver-beaked, Orange-eared, Blue-gray, Palm, Blue-necked, Spotted, Yellow-bellied, Paradise (Wow!), Bay-headed, Golden-eared, Green-and-gold, Golden, Swallow, Summer and Scarlet tanagers along with a 'pile' of other members (honevcreepers, etc.) of this extensive family.
+There is also a whole treasure trove of 'non-target' species to be found here-six species of toucans, Chestnut-fronted & Military macaws, Red-headed & Gilded barbets, and Coppery-chested Jacamar, and Yellow-tufted, & Crimson-crested woodpeckers, are just a small sample of our possibilities!